- Why company size is so important in business acquisition

 Now try putting in a $400k SDE business with an $800k purchase price (2x), but with 20% equity, 0% seller financing, and 80% SBA loan (for simplicity's sake, make the overfund $0).
 You are making $300k in post-debt cash flow for the same downpayment as the option above.

-The returns are much higher overall, but you're taking more risk, primarily because the smaller a business' SDE, the less depth it has from both an employee and customer perspective, and the more likely one of these risks is to occur.
+The returns are much higher overall, but you're taking more risk, primarily because the smaller a business' SDE, the less depth it has from both an employee and customer perspective, and the more likely one of these risks are to occur.

 Finally, make another copy with a $1mm SDE and a $3.3mm purchase price (3.3x), with 5% equity, 15% seller financing, and 80% SBA loan (for simplicity's sake, make the overfund $0).